What is Pupil Premium?

 Statement of Intent

-• Experience a Positive Learning Culture where all learners are valued, their well-being is supported and learning is celebrated
+• Ensure that students experience a positive learning culture, where all learners are valued, wellbeing is supported and learning is celebrated.

-• To be given and take advantage of a rich cultural, creative and inspiring opportunities within and beyond the classroom, raising standards and inspiring them.
+• Give students opportunities to experience rich cultural, creative and inspiring opportunities with and beyond the classroom, raising standards and inspiring them.

-We have identified the barriers to educational success within our community, all of which are prominent barriers for the majority of Pupil Premium students.
+We have identified the barriers to educational success within our community, all of which are prominent barriers for the majority of disadvantaged students.
 Pupil Premium funding is used to support any activity that will directly address these barriers.
 Our philosophy and ethos, underpinning our holistic approach, guides all of our work with our students.
-The key areas our strategy targets are teaching and learning, targeted support including tutoring and pastoral support, and support with mental health and resilience and are outlined in more detail below.
+The key areas our strategy targets are teaching and learning) activating hard thinking and developing data driven instruction); targeted support including tutoring and pastoral support; an explicit focus on literacy- particularly reading (Reading is a key focus.
+All research indicates that if we raise levels in terms of reading this will have a direct impact on learning); and support with mental health and resilience.

 Challenges